dgdecorso/m431_ap24a_website-game/assignementProposal.md

 ## Milestones*
-M01: Information gathering complete
+M01:
-M02: Implementation complete
+M02: Have the Plan with look of the game
-M03: Sign-off by User tester
+M03: Having a game with the Website
-M04: Go-live
+M04: Launch the website